NateEag/how-i-code/drafts/triaging-issues.rst

 prioritized order, and communicating clearly and promptly with the user throughout the process.

-Issue triage is a business-critical function and should be the top priority for any team that supports live software. `Caring for users
+Feedback triage is a business-critical function and should be the top priority for any team that supports live software. `Caring for users
 </caring-for-users.html>`__ is the point of making software, and it is what
-sustainable software businesses get paid to do.
+sustainable software businesses are paid for.

-It requires the whole team to work together well, and that each team member understand their role on the team.
+Issue triage requires that the whole team work together well, and that all team members understand their role on the team.

 ..
 TODO Find a less ridiculous title than 'technical supporter'.

-A technical supporter is someone who handles communication with users, creates problem statements, and solves problems, but who does so without changing code (in more formal environments).
+A technical supporter is someone who handles communication with users, creates problem statements based on user feedback, and solves problems, but who does so without changing code (in more formal environments).

-A developer may do
+A developer solves problems by changing programs.

+Developers may perform the technical supporter role when appropriate.
+Remember that they can move seamlessly to changing programs as the situation calls for it, which is both a strength and a weakness in technical support (it is easy to run down the rabbit-hole of changing software if you have the option, instead of staying relentlessly focused on communication and solving the user's problem by hook or crook).

 to user complaints and questions, `understanding their problem is </understanding-problems.html>`__, coming up with a solution to the